dbogatic/sp_return_probability_bayes/README.md

 - Visualizes MCMC trace plots and posterior predictive distributions for model transparency.
 - Compares model predictions against actual returns to assess forecast accuracy.

-### Prior Predictive Checks

-- Performs prior predictive checks to assess the influence of priors on the resulting model and ensure they are not overly restrictive or too broad.
-- Ensures that the specified priors allow for a reasonable range of outcomes, particularly for the heavy-tailed nature of financial returns.

 ### Results Compilation and Analysis